 Steam cleaning

 This is probably the best solution.
 It offers plenty of cleaning power without the need to get the engine excessively wet.
-The downside is that you might not own a steam cleaner.
-You can buy cheaper ones like this one that should do the trick just fine but be prepared to spend a bit of money.
+The downside is that you might not own a steam cleaner and they can be on the expensive side.

 Spray n wipe